Our Affiliated Project: Santa Isabel Ana Seton in Guatemala City, Guatemala

 facts about Santa Isabel Ana Seton:

-• Ages served: Preschool – ninth grade (at the private school Escuela Santa Maria)
+• Ages Served: Preschool – ninth grade (at the private school Escuela Santa Maria)

-• Average enrollment: 850 boys and girls between the ages of five and fifteen
+• Average Enrollment: 850 boys and girls between the ages of five and fifteen

-• Daily choirs: Students carry out a variety of tasks including washing dishes, sweeping the school floors and helping their teachers clean their classrooms.
+• Daily Choirs: Students carry out a variety of tasks including washing dishes, sweeping the school floors and helping their teachers clean their classrooms.

 Located just southeast of Mexico, Guatemala is the most populous country in Central America.
 Its spectacular mountains boast a wealth of natural resources and stunning biodiversity.
 For centuries, this land served as the core territory of the Mayan civilization.